dchiquito/ceclia-ctf/README.md

 The ciphertext is handwritten, then photographed.
 Phase 2 is concealed in the image file as a .zip file.

-The image file is shared over telegram with the following hint: `play fair ;)`

-No flags are included at this stage.

-## Phase 2: Hastad's Broadcast Attack

-A .zip file is included in the image file from Phase 1.
 The .zip file contains a README describing the CTF.
 Basically, the primary objective is figuring out how to submit the flags.
 The secondary objective is to find all the flags and submit them.
 Instead of marking progress, flags are dead ends.

+The .zip file also contains a file `.flag` that contains the flag.
+Because it starts with `.` it will not show up on a normal `ls`.

+The image file is shared over telegram with the following hint: `play fair ;)`

+The first flag is included for free in the README.

+#### Flags

+The second flag is contained in the `.flag` file.

+## Phase 2: Hastad's Broadcast Attack

-The .zip file also contains a directory which contains a number of files which contain a number of ciphertexts.
-The .zip file also contains a Python program used to generate the ciphertexts.
-RSA is used to encrypt the same message every time.
-A different private key is used for every file, and the keys are not given.
+The .zip file from phase1 also contains everything required for Phase 2.

+The .zip file contains a Python program `broadcast.py` which encrypts a message using RSA several times with different keys, then writes each ciphertext and public key to it's own file.
+A different private key is used for every ciphertext, and the private keys are not stored.
 Hastad's Broadcast Attack must be used to obtain the message.

 The .zip file also contains another .zip file which contains a disclaimer and another .zip file which contains [this .pdf](https://crypto.stanford.edu/~dabo/papers/RSA-survey.pdf).
 This paper describes a number of RSA vulnerabilities, including Hastad's Broadcast Attack.

-The .zip file also contains a file `.flag` that contains the flag.
-Because it starts with `.` it will not show up on a normal `ls`.
+The solution is to use the Chinese Remainder Theorem on the ciphertexts to determine M^e (mod N*N*N*...*N*N*N), then simply take the e^th root of M^e to determine the original M. `solution.py` is included in the phase2 directory.

 #### Flags

-The first flag is contained in the `.flag` file.
+There are no flags in this phase.

 ## Phase 3: Logging in